isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 Workbooks

 - Edit plot settings feature provides the ability to plot by either cases or samples barcode count for a bar chart, histogram, scatter plot, violin plot, and cubby hole plot analyses.
-- Detailed information provided from dbGaP for every program available when registering a Google service account.
+- Detailed information provided by dbGaP for every program available when registering a Google service account.

 **Known Issues**